 Whatever the case, this is by and large the most impressive ripoff from China I’ve ever seen – much better than, say, the KenSingTon ‘Chintendo Vii’ (which I swear is also a real product) – and proves one thing, if nothing else: they’re getting better (and faster) at this.
-Give ’em another decade, and Apple may consider taking this copycat business a bit more seriously.
+Give ’em another decade and Apple may want to consider taking this copycat business a mite more seriously.

 Behold, as bewildered Japanese newscasters weigh in on the iPed’s sudden appearance on the Chinese market.